kirukan92/node-application/ProjectStyleGuide.md

 -   Unit Test case for render is for particular HTML element not for styled component rendered.

--   Don’t use the on-click event un-necessary for react routing, Use react router Link
+-   Don’t use the on-click event un-necessary for react routing, Use react router Link.

--   Don’t pass un-necessary data to the component if it’s not useful in Unit testing.

 -   Add a key attribute while iterating using “map” to avoid warning in the browser console.